CDCgov/phdi-azure/docs/implementation-guide.md

 When your shell is ready to receive commands, it will look like this:
 ![azure-cloud-shell-ready](./images/azure-cloud-shell-ready.png)

-To download and run the quick start script, run the following command in Cloud Shell:
+To download and run the Quick Start Script, run the following command in Cloud Shell:
 ```bash
 git clone https://github.com/CDCgov/phdi-azure.git && cd phdi-azure && ./quick-start.sh
 ```